rh-mobb/documentation/content/rosa/break-glass/index.md

 ## Background

-> **WARN**: this procedure should only be initiated by a member of the Black Belt team or someone incredibly familiar with ROSA as a whole.  **THIS IS NOT COMMON!!!***
+> **WARNING**: this procedure should only be initiated by a member of the Black Belt team or someone incredibly familiar with ROSA as a whole.  **THIS IS NOT COMMON!!!**

-This guide shows how to access ROSA worker nodes in the instance that a break glass scenario is required by the account in which ROSA is deployed.
+This guide shows how to access ROSA instances in the situation that a break glass scenario is required in the account where ROSA is deployed.
 This procedure should only be performed under unusual circumstances like a failed provision in order to collect logs.
 This may be necessary if the control plane fails and SRE is unable to connect or do much to assist with troubleshooting.